ScooloV/bbpedia/docs/core_rules/post-game_sequence.md

 ### VALUE INCREASE

 As players gain advancements, their value increases.
-To reflecct this, whenever a player spends SPP to gain an advancement, their Current Value must be increased on the Team Draft list, as described on [page 30](./rules_and_regulations.md#team-draft-lists), by the amount shown on the table below:
+To reflect this, whenever a player spends SPP to gain an advancement, their Current Value must be increased on the Team Draft list, as described on [page 30](./rules_and_regulations.md#team-draft-lists), by the amount shown on the table below:

 CURRENT VALUE INCREASE TABLE